erossi/vario/README.md

 # vario
-Hanggliding/paragliding tiny variometer
+Hanggliding/paragliding tiny variometer based on the STMicro LPS25H sensor.

+### attiny85 code
+Vario emits sounds only.

+### Arduino code
+It is possible to have debug on the serial port.

-# I2C init sequence
+### example of I2C init sequence
 s - start
 S - stop
 a - ack